development6601/test-react-todo/src/components/TodoStats/README.md

 # 📁 TodoStats

-> The `TodoStats` directory contains the source code for the components responsible for displaying statistics related to a to-do application.
+> The `TodoStats` directory contains the source code components for displaying statistics related to a to-do list application.

 ## 📋 Directory Overview

-The `TodoStats` directory contains the source code for the components responsible for displaying statistics related to a to-do application.
+The `TodoStats` directory contains the source code components for displaying statistics related to a to-do list application.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files